 To give us the scoop on a stellar home or upcoming project, here’s how to get in touch.
 If we’d like to know more, you’ll hear from us within five business days.

 Dwell Magazine and Dwell.com feature outstanding, modern homes from all over the world.
-To pitch us, send a brief project description and images to firstname.lastname@example.org (print priority) or email@example.com (web and social priority).
+To pitch us, send a brief project description and images to email@example.com.
+Please let us know if it has appeared anywhere else in print or online, and whether the homeowners are willing to be named.

 To share your project with the community and instantly be considered for an editor’s pick, or to be featured in Dwell Magazine or Dwell.com, upload your photos through Add a Home.